 Born and raised in Macoupin County, Senator Andy Manar and his wife Trista reside three blocks from where Andy grew up in Bunker Hill.
 Together they have three young children Abbie, Will and Ben.
 Andy holds a B.A. in History from Southern Illinois University at Edwardsville.
 He also maintains Illinois teacher certification.
 In addition to being a member of numerous civic and charitable organizations, Andy is a member of Zion Lutheran Church in Bunker Hill.

 In 1997 at the age of 21, Andy was elected to the Bunker Hill City Council.
 In 2001, following his first term in elective office, he was elected as mayor of his hometown.
 Andy’s tenure as mayor was marked by the construction of an 18-acre city park, the city’s largest sidewalk replacement project, and housing rehabilitation for low income and senior citizens.

 In 2003, Andy left the mayor’s office in Bunker Hill to join the Macoupin County Board.
-After serving just over a year on the 27-member as the youngest member of the 27-member board, he was elected chairman in 2004 and served four successive terms.
+After serving just over a year as the youngest member of the 27-member board, he was elected chairman in 2004 and served four successive terms.

 As chairman, Andy worked to get the county’s budget under control citing that the county’s fiscal path at the time was unsustainable.
 Prior to being elected chairman, the county was experiencing record deficits on an annual basis for several years.